khadas/khadas_docs/linux/source/vim1/CaptureLog.md

 </div>
 <div class="tab-pane fade show" id="macos" role="tabpanel" aria-labelledby="macos-tab">

-In Mac OS system, you can use the SSH command to login directly via your Terminal app:
+In Mac OS, you can use the SSH command to login directly via your Terminal app:

 ```sh
 $ ssh khadas@192.168.1.145